MultiverseGames/mvw_skin_default/README.md

 	This should not be possible regardless, but for the sake of clarity, any attempts to execute server side code will not be permitted.

-**This restriction does not prohibit the use of any api the game has made available specifically for usage by skins*.
+**This restriction does not prohibit the use of any api we have intentionally made available. (for example, chat updates via ajax)*.

 ###**1.2 Skin Recommendations**
 1. File Versioning